openshift/runbooks/alerts/advanced-cluster-management-operator/ACMUWLMetricsCollectorForwardRemoteWriteError.md

 ### 4. Check the observability-observatorium-api service health

-Verify the API service is healthy and has valid endpoints:
+Verify the API service is healthy on the Hub and has valid endpoints:

 ```console
 $ oc get endpoints observability-observatorium-api -n open-cluster-management-observability